Introduction

 \end{align*}

-Assuming that the number of clusters is 2, the concept of the k-means method is explained based on the figure below.
-The figure below is taken from PRML (Pattern Recognition and Machine Learning 2006).
+Assuming the number of clusters is 2, I will explain the concept of the k-means method based on the figure below.
+The figure is cited from PRML (Pattern Recognition and Machine Learning 2006).

-(a): For each cluster, consider the centers of gravity $\bm{\mu}_1, \bm{\mu}_2$.
-Now, it is impossible to know exactly which cluster a given data belongs to, so the initial value of the cluster center of gravity is given appropriately.
-In the figure above, the red and blue crosses indicate the cluster centers of gravity.
+(a): Consider centroids $\bm{\mu}_1, \bm{\mu}_2$ for each cluster.
+Since we do not currently know exactly which cluster a given data point belongs to, we assign the initial values of the cluster centroids arbitrarily.
+In the figure above, the red and blue crosses indicate the cluster centroids.

-(d)~(i): Repeat steps (b) and (c) to continue updating the cluster.
-Iteration continues until no more clusters are updated or until the maximum number of iterations defined by the analyst is reached.
+(d)~(i): Repeat steps (b) and (c) to continue updating the clusters.
+The iterative process continues until there are no more cluster updates or until the maximum number of iterations defined by the analyst is reached.

-Then the k-means method becomes the following loss function minimization problem.
+Then, the k-means method becomes a minimization problem of the following loss function:

 \begin{align*}